WPJohnny-plugins/comment-reply-email/readme.txt

 == Changelog ==

 = 1.0.2 =
-Fix PHP Deprecated method: Methods with the same name as their class will not be constructors in a future version of PHP.
+- Fix PHP Deprecated method: Methods with the same name as their class will not be constructors in a future version of PHP.
+- Fix headers already sent error & deprecated capability functions
+- Fix undefined variable error

 = 1.0.1 =